Purchase order: Purchase order finance

 The term "purchase order finance" (PO finance) is used to refer to a type of financing that helps buyers receive financing help from another entity to prepay the cost of goods (and sometimes services).
 This takes the form of a loan or purchase agreement that can be with or without recourse, depending upon the structure of the deal.
 There are very few purchase order finance companies, as the market is small, niche, and rarely advertises.
 Oftentimes, PO finance companies will work alongside factoring or accounts receivables finance companies to provide a complete financing package.
 Factoring companies like LSQ, Riviera Funding, and Triumph, among others, work with companies like King Trade or PayMeFaster to achieve the combined package of PO financing and receivables financing (factoring).

 Many transactions are between a Client company that is selling to a large Buyer, and buying from a Supplier in Asia, South America, or Europe.
 An example would be that Client buys goods from Supplier at $500 per item and sells to Buyer for $600 per item.
 In this case, the PO finance company would help by paying for (financing) the goods from the Supplier at $500, which are then shipped to the Client, and then to the Buyer.
 30-60-90-120 days later, the Buyer and would pay the PO finance company at $600 per item.
 The PO finance company would then pay down their loan and remit the balance to Client.

 Direct and indirect procurement

 Direct procurement is what a company needs to produce a finished product or provide a service.
 For example: scrap glass for glass production or sand, or chemicals for drug production.

-Each industry has its own categorization, a division into direct and indirect procurement.
+Each industry has its own categorisation, a division into direct and indirect procurement.
 There are borderline categories, such as transportation of finished goods.